programminghistorian/jekyll/lessons/downloading-multiple-records-using-query-strings.md

 ```

 This time we tell the program to download the trials and put them in the
-new directory rather than our `programming-historian`{.filename}
+new directory rather than our `programming-historian` directory.
+Run
-directory.
-Run `download-searches.py`{.filename} once more to ensure
+`download-searches.py` once more to ensure this worked and you
-this worked and you understand how to save files to a particular
-directory using Python.
+understand how to save files to a particular directory using Python.

 ### Downloading the individual trial entries